OfficeDev/office-js-docs-pr/docs/quickstarts/sso-quickstart-customize.md

 ### Changes required for an Outlook add-in

-If your add-in is an Excel add-in, make the following changes in **./src/helpers/documentHelper.js**:
+If your add-in is an Outlook add-in, make the following changes in **./src/helpers/documentHelper.js**:

 1. Find the `writeDataToOfficeDocument` function and replace it with the following function: